 As printers, we are legally bound by copyright, trademark and or licencing laws.
 We print for both companies and individuals who hold these legal rights.
 As a business, we appreciate their hard work and it is our obligation to protect their property.
 This is why we don’t send logos and photos from one client to another without express written (or emailed) permission.

 Fines can reach into the tens of thousands of dollars for printing copy-written materials.
-Those fines can be imposed on your friend, as well as Knight Abbey, for printing the material without proper consent.
+Those fines can be imposed on your friend, as well as Same Day Printing, for printing the material without proper consent.